AlmondRumble11/DataIntensiveProjectApp/README.md

 - ReactJs is used for the client
 - ExpressJs is used for the server
 - SQL server is used for the database
+    - 4 databases (Finland, Sweden, Norway and Global)
+    - Each has their own data expect Customer data which is kept the same across all of the databases.
+Triggers are used for this.
 ## Project plan
 Link to project plan can be found here: https://drive.google.com/file/d/12JRgGJCR-jTZ7S1MGIQ27ZBT6Usq832l/view?usp=sharing
 ## Application demo video